Suzan-Dev/go-automate/README.md

 ## Usage

-- Install go in your machine
+- Install golang on your machine
 - Clone this repo
 - Run `go run main.go`